zng-ui/zng/crates/cargo-zng/README.md

   -t, --template <TEMPLATE>
           Zng template

-          Can be `.git` URL or an `owner/repo` for a GitHub repository.
+          Can be a .git URL or an `owner/repo` for a GitHub repository.
 Can also be an absolute path or `./path` to a local template directory.

+          Use `#branch` to select a branch, that is `owner/repo#branch`.

           [default: zng-ui/zng-template]